Monday, June 8, 2020

 The other

-Levites, not descended from Aaron, were specifically assigned to sing and/or play music in the Temple, serve as guards, or carry (1 Chron 6:48,
+Levites, not descended from Aaron, were specifically assigned to sing or play music in the Temple, serve as guards, or to perform practical tasks

 The priesthood's temple role included animal sacrifice.
 It had a High Priest who served, first in the Tabernacle, then in the First Temple (Salomon's Temple), and then in the Second Temple (Herod's Temple(516 BC–70 AD) in Jerusalem, until the destruction of Jerusalem 70 AD.
 He was the leader of worship in Israel and acted as the primary mediator between God and God's people.